Garlic-Stuffed Olive Pasta Salad

 BBQ Pasta Salad

 Use a spicier BBQ sauce for more kick in your BBQ pasta salad.
-You can use homemade, but I was in a bit of a rush so I grabbed a bottle of store-bought sauces.
+You can use homemade sauce, too.
+I was in a bit of a rush so I grabbed a bottle of store-bought sauces.
 I also think cubed pepper jack cheese would go great in this salad, so I’ll add some next time I make it (which will be soon!).
 Roasted red pepper (or chopped pimentos) also adds a fantastic flavor.

 Also try my easy pasta salad.